Fear of Abandonment vs. Fear of Engulfment in ACoA Relationships

 Too Close, Too Far — Never Just Right

-A client I’ll call Renata — a driven Miami attorney in her mid-thirties — described her relationship history in a single sentence that stopped our session cold: “Every relationship I’ve had, I’ve ended it because they were either too clingy or too distant, and I’ve never been able to tell which one I actually wanted.”
-She had ended two serious relationships when partners got too close, and spent years pining after men who couldn’t fully show up.
+She described her relationship history in a single sentence that stopped our session cold.
+Kavita — a driven Miami attorney in her mid-thirties — had ended two serious relationships when partners got too close, and spent years pining after men who couldn’t fully show up.
+“Every relationship I’ve had, I’ve ended it because they were either too clingy or too distant,” she said, “and I’ve never been able to tell which one I actually wanted.”
 She wasn’t confused, she wasn’t bad at relationships, and she wasn’t “commitment-phobic.”
-She was caught in the abandonment-engulfment bind — one of the most painful and most common ACoA relational patterns.
+She was caught in the abandonment-engulfment bind — one of the most painful and most common relational patterns I see in adult children of alcoholics.

 Fear of Abandonment: The Roots and the Patterns